 Truth and Integrity in Government Finance

-The Truth and Integrity in Government Finance project is a multiyear study of state and local budgeting, financial reporting, and fiscal practices across the United States.
-The project builds on the work of the State Budget Crisis Task Force, chaired by Alliance founder Paul A. Volcker and Richard Ravitch, an Alliance director and, from 2011 to 2014, lieutenant governor of New York.
+The Truth and Integrity in Government Finance initiative is a multiyear study of state and local budgeting, financial reporting, and fiscal practices across the United States.

-Among the Alliance’s recommendations are improved budget transparency, including whether and how one-time sources are used to plug general fund deficits; better revenue forecasting and rainy day fund procedures; and disclosure of borrowing to cover budget gaps.
-As part of the project, the Alliance in 2015 released a working paper, Beyond the Basics: Best Practices in State Budget Transparency, and cosponsored two conferences on state and local fiscal transparency and stress with the Federal Reserve Banks of New York and Chicago.
+Among the Alliance’s recommendations to states are discouraging the use of one-time revenue measures to balance budgets; the adoption of long-term revenue forecasting and fortified rainy day fund procedures; strengthened funding levels of public employee pension and retiree health care plans; and improved budget transparency, especially in disclosures of the cost of tax expenditures and deferred infrastructure maintenance.
+As part of the project, the Alliance has cosponsored several conferences on state and local fiscal transparency and stress with the Federal Reserve Banks of New York and Chicago.